-Not too long ago, I heard “Sermons and Fellowship On Entry Into Life,” which led me to understand that only those who practice the truth can obtain the truth and ultimately become ones who possess the truth and humanity thus attaining God’s approval.
+Not too long ago, after listening to some sermons, I started to understand that only those who practice the truth can obtain the truth and ultimately become ones who possess the truth and humanity thus attaining God’s approval.
 From then on, I made a conscious effort to forsake my flesh and practice the truth in my daily life.
-Some time later, I happily discovered that I could practice some truth.
-For example, in the past I was afraid to show my darker side to others.
-Now I was consciously open with brothers and sisters, dissecting my corrupt disposition.
-Before, when I was pruned and dealt with, I would make excuses and shirk responsibility.
-Now I made a conscious effort to repudiate myself instead of trying to justify my bad behavior.
+Some time later, I happily discovered that I could practice some truths.
+For example, in the past, after I revealed corruption, I was afraid to show my dark side to others.
+Now I was consciously open with my brothers and sisters, dissecting my corrupt disposition.
+Before, when I was pruned and dealt with, I would always make excuses and shirk responsibility.
+Now I made a conscious effort to deny myself instead of trying to justify my bad behavior.
 In the past, when I experienced friction with the brothers and sisters that I was partnered with, I was narrow-minded, petty and prone to sulking.
-Now when I encountered those situations I would forsake my flesh and exercise tolerance and patience with others. … Every time I thought of my progress in practicing the truth, I would feel extremely happy.
-I thought that my ability to practice some truth meant that I was a genuine practitioner of the truth.
+Now when I encountered those situations I would forsake my flesh and consciously exercise tolerance and patience with others.
+Every time I thought of my “results” in practicing the truth, I would feel extremely happy.
+I thought that my ability to practice some truths meant that I was a genuine practitioner of the truth.
 And so, in this way I unknowingly came to live in a state of complacency and self-admiration.

-God, thank You for Your enlightenment and guidance.
-Thank You for showing me that I was not a true practitioner of the truth and that my implementation of the truth did not meet God’s standards, and for allowing me to find the correct path to practicing the truth.
-From this day forward, I’m willing to examine my own intentions and hold myself to the standards required to practice the truth.
+Thank God for His enlightenment and guidance.
+Thank Him for showing me that I was not a true practitioner of the truth and that my implementation of the truth did not meet God’s standards, and for allowing me to find the correct path to practicing the truth.
+From this day forward, I’m willing to examine my own intentions and make demands of myself according to the standards of practicing the truth.
 I will rid myself of impurities and become a genuine practitioner of the truth.